slushman/wpmenu-rest-api/README.txt

 No. That's not included in core, so there's no reason to support it.

+= Why are there two versions of the classes for menu items? =

+I prefer to use the npm classnames utility package to help manage class names, so I needed the class names returned as an array.
+But the original plugin returned everything as a string, so I wanted to offer that as well.
+There's no reason not to do both, so that's what I did here.

+= What about CORS headers? =

+This plugin opens up the CORS headers for the menus for GET requests, but nothing else.

 == Changelog ==

+= 1.0.1 =
+* Adds CORS headers for GET requests.

 = 1.0.0 =
 * Initial version.